Sheikh-H/Blog/_posts/2025-12-13-thinking-of-studying-coding.md

 media_subpath: /assets/img/posts/  # This is useful for linking specific media files like PDFs or external content
 ---

 You've probably clicked on this post because, like me, you want to learn something **new**.
-You're probably a 'tech enthusiast' or better yet you just want to upskill - Well, good news for you, I've got some insights that you might relate to.
+You're either a tech enthusiast or here because you've recently taken liking to understand how the online world works.

 In a world where almost everything uses some form of technology or mechanics we should be learning how it all works.

-dsfads

 #### References:
 <!-- Markdown supports multiple footnotes in one post.
 Here's one[^f1], another[^f2], and a third[^f3]. -->